shafayat1004/Draw-IO-MCP-CSharp-Server/drawio_mcp_test_log.md

 4. Implement suggested improvements

 ## Final Notes
 The testing has provided valuable insights into the API's functionality and areas for improvement.
-The high success rate of 95.45% indicates a robust implementation, with only minor issues in specific tool executions.
+The high success rate of 97.73% indicates a robust implementation, with only one tool execution failure.
 All core functionality, including grouping and ungrouping operations, has been successfully verified.